Best Car Insurance Companies 2026: Ratings, Prices & Customer Reviews

 • Fewer local agents compared to State Farm

-Best for: Budget-conscious drivers, military members (deployed driver discounts), and those seeking the widest variety of discounts.
+Best for: Budget-conscious drivers, military members, and those seeking a wide variety of discounts.
 Also a strong option for first-time car insurance buyers.

 Progressive — Best for High-Risk Drivers & Tech Features

 Progressive stands out for its willingness to insure drivers with imperfect records at competitive rates.
-Its Snapshot telematics program rewards safe driving with meaningful savings, and the Name Your Price tool lets you build a policy around your budget.
+Its Snapshot telematics program rewards safe driving with an average savings of $322/year for participating drivers, and the Name Your Price tool lets you build a policy around your budget.
+Average full coverage rates run around $160/month for clean-record drivers nationally.
 It's also a leading choice for non-standard auto insurance situations.

 Pros

-• Competitive rates for high-risk drivers (tickets, accidents)
+• Competitive rates for high-risk drivers (tickets, accidents, DUI)

-• Snapshot telematics rewards safe driving; Deductible Savings Bank reduces deductible $50 every 6 claim-free months
+• Snapshot telematics averages $322/year in savings; Deductible Savings Bank reduces deductible $50 every 6 claim-free months

 Cons

-• Snapshot may increase rates if driving behavior is poor
+• Snapshot can increase rates if driving behavior is poor

 • Fewer local agents than State Farm

 Best for: Drivers with tickets, accidents, or a DUI on record.
 Also ideal for tech-savvy drivers who want usage-based insurance.
-If you've had a DUI, also check our guide on car insurance after a DUI.
+Learn more about car insurance industry trends shaping telematics and UBI programs in 2026.

 USAA — Best Overall (Military & Families Only)

 USAA is widely regarded as the gold standard in auto insurance — but it's only available to active military, veterans, and their immediate families.
-It earns top JD Power scores, consistently low NAIC complaint ratios, and offers competitive rates with up to 30% savings through its SafePilot telematics program.
+It consistently earns top JD Power regional scores, holds an A++ AM Best financial strength rating, and offers the lowest average rates among the big five — approximately $125/month ($1,500/year) for full coverage.
+Its SafePilot telematics program can deliver up to 30% in savings for safe drivers and will not raise your rates based on driving behavior.

 Pros

-• Highest customer satisfaction ratings in multiple JD Power studies
+• Consistently earns top customer satisfaction scores in JD Power regional studies

 Cons